Morarji Desai: Freedom fighter

 Desai then joined the freedom struggle under Mahatma Gandhi and joined the civil disobedience movement against British rule in India.
-He spent many years in jail during the freedom struggle and owing to his sharp leadership skills and tough spirit, he became a favourite amongst freedom-fighters and an important leader of the Indian National Congress in the Gujarat region.
+He spent many years in jail during the freedom struggle and owing to his sharp leadership skills and tough spirit, he became a favourite among freedom-fighters and an important leader of the Indian National Congress in the Gujarat region.
 When provincial elections were held in 1934 and 1937, Desai was elected and served as the Revenue Minister and Home Minister of the Bombay Presidency.
-He was also the first political leader to support the liberties of sexual minorities.

 In government

-Chief Minister of Bombay and Partition of two state
+Chief Minister of Bombay and Partition into two state

 Before the independence of India, he became Bombay's Home Minister and was later elected Chief Minister of Bombay state in 1952.
 It was a period when movements for linguistic states were on the rise, particularly in South India.
 Bombay was a bi-lingual state, home to Gujarati-speaking and Marathi-speaking people.
 Since 1956, activist organisation Samyukta Maharashtra Samiti led a movement for a Marathi-speaking state of Maharashtra.
 Desai was opposed to such movements, including the Mahagujarat Movement led by Indulal Yagnik demanding a new state of Gujarat.
 Desai proposed that the metropolitan Mumbai be made a Union territory.
 His logic was that a separate development region would suit the city's cosmopolitan nature, with citizens from diverse settings across various linguistic, cultural, and religious backgrounds living there for generations.
 The movement led to violence across the city and state, and Desai ordered the police to open fire on the Samyukta Maharashtra Samiti demonstrators who had gathered at Flora Fountain.
 The protesters were led by Senapati Bapat.
-In the carnage that followed, 105 protesters, were killed.
+In the carnage that followed, 105 protesters were killed.
 The issue escalated and is believed to have forced the Central Government to agree to two separate states based on language.
-After the formation of the present State of Maharashtra, Bombay, now Mumbai became its state capital.
+After the formation of the present State of Maharashtra, Bombay, now Mumbai, became its state capital.
 Flora Fountain was renamed "Hutatma Chowk" ("Martyrs' Square" in English) to honour the people killed in the firing.
 Later Desai moved to Delhi when he was inducted as finance Minister in the cabinet of Prime Minister Jawaharlal Nehru.